jonroby/component-development-environment/README.md

 ```

-When you return to `Custom`, you'll now see the `Maybe` box is now capable of being toggled.
-Before toggling it, click `New` and select the new `snapshot_1`.
+When you return to `Custom`, you'll now see the `Maybe` box is selectable.
+Click `New` and select the new `snapshot_1`.
 In the input box that reads `snapshot_1`, change it to `loaded` and click `Edit`.
 Then check the `Maybe` box so it is unselected.
 Change the input box so it reads `loading` and then click `new`.
 Now when you inspect the components, you can examine both Maybe states.

 ![loading and loaded states](http://recordit.co/vlZgCpUKzD.gif)